MukundiRams/visco/docs/source/tutorials/tutorials.rst

 **Data image:**

-After compressing the data using only the first singular value, we get this image:
+After compressing the data using only the first singular value (compression rank of 1), we get this image:

 .. image:: meerkat-sim-cr1-dirty.png
    :alt: First singular image for the MeerKAT simulation